64: 0104 (Starting Roster 1) | 0508 (Starting Roster 2) | 0912 (Unlockable Fighters)

 - Magic Staff: Her weapon is a staff that can freeze enemies with icy blasts at medium range.
 In addition to magic, her staff is liberally used for melee combat.

-- Nubile Savage: She's a tribal girl from Sauria - a jungle planet with no advanced culture to speak of.
+- Nubile Savage: She's a tribal girl from Cerinia, a destroyed world that seems to have had more magic than technology.
 Despite this, she's a bombshell.

 - She-Fu: Her fighting style tends to include a lot of somersaults, flips, and high jumps.